Data-Corruption/intermark.dev/public/introduction.md

 The middle-level is seductive.
 It promises ease and flexibility, but bridging those two is extraordinarily difficult.
 Much harder than most realize or admit.
 The result is often leaky abstractions juuust big enough to resist attempts to modify or fully understand.
 This is where most modern software rots.

-Intermark’s philosophy is simple: kill the middle and burn its corpse so it can never hurt anyone ever again.
+Intermark’s philosophy is simple: cut out the middle as much as possible.
 Tooling should have very well made high and low levels with as little friction as possible jumping between the two.
 It should also stay small enough to fit in your head all at once.

 ---